manishnepali/interrnship/REEADME.md

 4)run nodemon api.js
 5)open split terminal
 6)go to timesheet-app
-7)cd and drag test-app from left file explorer in to terminal command 8)run node start
+7)cd and drag timesheet-app from left file explorer in to terminal command 8)run node start

 how to use?